-SDAIHC service area Cause of Death
+SDUIH service area Cause of Death

-Al/AN Mortality All Race Mortality
+Cause of Death Al/AN Mortality All Race Mortality

 Rate (per Rate (per

 100,000) 100,000)

-13.2 9.8

-8.2 8.4

-Rate (per 100,000)
+Chronic liver disease and cirrhosis 59.7 9.0

+Alcohol-induced death 73.0 7.2

 Data Note: Alcohol-induced deaths do not include causes that are indirectly related to alcohol use, such as accidents, homicides or infant death due to fetal alcohol syndrome.
 Mortality rates are age-adjusted.